 This ruling is directed only to the taxpayers who requested it.
 Section 6110(k)(3) provides that it may not be used or cited as precedent.

-A copy of this letter should be attached to the federal income tax return of each Feeder Fund for every taxable year in which it participates in the master-feeder arrangement described in this letter.
+A copy of this letter should be attached to the federal income tax return of the Master Fund and Feeder Fund for every taxable year in which it participates in the master-feeder arrangement described in this letter.